ep390/ep390/website/app/modules/getting-started/page.md

 website, and publishes it to [ep390.vercel.app/syllabus](https://ep390.vercel.app/syllabus)

 This is a general pattern.
-We'll use it to create pages for assignments
+We'll use it to create pages for assignments.

 Notice how this filename maps to a web "route".